AdvancedPhotonSource/cohere/README.md

 The reconstruction has very good performance, in particular when utilizing GPU.
 User has a choice to run on cpu or GPU by selecting Python library.
 Supported libraries: numpy, cupy, arrayfire.
 The libraries cupy or arrayfire are installed by user.
 The solution offers concurrent processing for fast reconstruction of multiple starting points.

-Recently several features were added:
+Important features:
-| Genetic Algorithm (GA) - powerful feature that can deliver good reconstruction result by using GA principles.
+- Genetic Algorithm (GA) - powerful feature that can deliver good reconstruction result by using GA principles.
 Based on research "Three-dimensional imaging of dislocation propagation during crystal growth and dissolution, Supplementary Information" by Jesse N. Clark et. al.
-| Artificial Intelligence initial guess for reconstruction - uses AI to find reconstructed object that is subsequently used as input of further reconstruction.
+- Artificial Intelligence initial guess for reconstruction - uses AI to find reconstructed object that is subsequently used as input of further reconstruction.
 The work is built on the research by Yudong Yao, et. al: "AutoPhaseNN: Unsupervised Physics-aware Deep Learning of 3D Nanoscale Bragg Coherent Diffraction Imaging".
-| AutoAlien1 algorithm - a method to remove aliens by automatic means during standard data preprocessing.
+- AutoAlien1 algorithm - a method to remove aliens by automatic means during standard data preprocessing.
 Based on work "Removal of spurious data in Bragg coherent diffraction imaging: an algorithm for automated data preprocessing" by Kenley Pelzer et. al.

 The tools offer a full solution for reading data, formatting the data, reconstruction, and visualization.
 Each of the componenet can be utilized independently.
 The project was implemented for the Advanced Photon Source beamline 34-ID-C and thus the data preparation and data visualization is customized for that specific beamline.
 The measurements and parameters that are used during the experiment are parsed specifically for the beamline setup.
 We offer the code, as the community would benefit from it when customizing for own case.